-“One vast immiscible holding company for which all men will work to serve a common profit” (global working poor)
+“One vast immiscible holding company for which all men will work to serve a common gain” (global working poor)

 This means the continuing decline in living standards for blue and white collar workers in developed economies, the decimation of social welfare rights and the dismantling of the collectivisation of workers (unions) which has been ongoing for the last few decades.